spelunky-fyi/overlunky/README.md

 Check the generated `Spelunky 2/overlunky.ini` after running to change shortcut keys and check [entities.txt](https://github.com/spelunky-fyi/overlunky/blob/main/docs/game_data/entities.txt) for a list of numerical entity IDs.

 ## Features
 Current features and their *default* keyboard shortcuts.
 Note: There's a LOT of useful keys that are not listed here because this list is getting pretty long, check your `overlunky.ini` for cool beans.
+The default keys are also changed from time to time to make room for better features, so check the ini for your current keys, or delete it to revert to default keys.
   - **F1**: Search and spawn entities where you're standing
       + **Ctrl+Enter**: Spawn entity
       + **Tab**: Add selected item id to list when making a kit